 Over 21 years of funding and providing organizational and leadership development support to the Korean American nonprofit community, KACF has seen first-hand and heard from nonprofit leaders of the critical need for bilingual and bicultural nonprofit professionals.
 In 2013, the Foundation launched the Capacity Building Fellowship Program in partnership with Community Resource Exchange to develop a pipeline of Korean American nonprofit professionals to address this issue.

-He had an opportunity to support the strategic growth of two of our grantee partners.
+During the 12-month fellowship, HeeJae had an opportunity to support the strategic growth of two of our grantee partners.
 Spending months on site at these organizations, Heejae worked closely with their leadership and staff to help them increase their capacity to make an impact.
-Through the consulting projects he led, HeeJae helped an organization that had recently expanded its geographic impact develop and implement a donor data management strategy and reimagine its talent management practices to support an increasingly multigenerational workforce.
+Through the consulting projects he led, HeeJae helped an organization that had recently expanded its geographic reach develop and implement a donor data management strategy and reimagine its talent management practices to support an increasingly multigenerational workforce.

 Some of his other achievements include: